mikesturm/Kinetic/Projects/Project-AttachmentA.md

 ### Phase 1: Define Scope & Customer List

-- [ ] Create Attachment A rollout tracker listing all target customers and planned send dates. *(Source list pulled from Power BI.)*
+- [ ] Create Attachment A rollout tracker listing all target customers and planned send dates. *(Source list from Tariff Round 2 Tracker)
 - [ ] Schedule meeting with Chris for week of 11/10 to review plan & progress
+    **Agenda**
+  1. Finalize rollout plan

 ### Phase 2: Finalize and Refine Attachment A Content & Format

 - [ ] @Zach  will pull Karla's Cost Savings Smarsheet into Attachment A template.
+    *Waiting on Zach to integrate this*
 - [ ] (Once Zach pulls in Smartsheet) Create logic to use "Cold Start LT" instead of published LT for supplier stocked parts.
 - [ ] Confirm versioning and storage location.
 (Where will it be kept?
 Date reference is probably ok.)
 - [ ] Establish logic for “Lead Time to Customer” column on the customer copy.